 The number of electrons in the respective equations are 2 and 5, so we'll multiply the oxidation reaction through by 5 and the reduction reaction through by 2:

 Take a look at the result.
 All of the atoms are mass balanced, and the total charge is the same on the left and right.
+Finally, all of the coefficients are reduced to their smallest values — there are no common factors other than 1.

 First assign oxidation numbers to this net ionic equation.
 In this case, It's difficult to determine oxidation numbers for the carbon and nitrogen in CN- and CNO, but if we group them as below, it's easy to see that the CN moeity is oxidized (loses electrons).